 - 6.1 In this chapter the impact of the changes in demography associated with the four scenarios on the findings set out in chapter 8 of the HNSG (older and disabled persons) is examined.
+The housing need for these groups associated with demographic projections based on the standard method are also provided for comparison.
 The findings are disaggregated to Cambridge and South Cambridgeshire. - 6.2 This analysis identifies variations between these outputs and those set out in the HNSG and provides a commentary explaining why these variations have arisen. - 6.3 The HNSG report considers the housing needs of older person households and households with a disability concurrently given the strong link between old age and disability.
 There are a number of analyses linked to the projections which are provided below. - 6.4 The HNSG analysis began by setting out data from 2019 on the older person population.
-It is now the case that ONS have published data for 2020.
+While it is now the case that ONS have published data for 2020, this has not been used in this report as to do so would not make a material difference to its findings.
 Population projections were also provided, linked to the Standard Method.
 The projections looked at a range of age bands; these have been provided in Appendix C. - 6.5 Census data was then used to look at a range of characteristics of older people, including tenure and levels of under-occupancy.
 This data has not been updated since the report was drafted. - 6.6 The first analysis linking to the projections was to estimate current and future needs for specialist accommodation for older people.
-The initial analysis looked at 'housing with support' - which might be described as sheltered/retirement housing and 'housing with care' - which would include extra-care housing. - 6.7 The tables below show the need for different types (and tenure) of housing under each of the scenarios.
-The analysis shows that whilst needs increase as the housing number goes up, the proportionate increases are fairly small. - 6.8 This is because much of the uplift to housing numbers is projected to be among the younger and working-age population.
-Equivalent tables for Cambridge and South Cambridgeshire can be found in an Appendix C.
+The initial analysis looked at 'housing with support' which might be described as sheltered/retirement housing and 'housing with care' which would include extra-care housing.

+- 6.7 The tables below show the need for different types (and tenure) of housing under each of the scenarios.
+The analysis shows that as the overall housing requirement number goes up, the number of older people doesn't go up in the same proportion.
+This is because the age mix of the population doesn't all rise equally; for example, younger people and families would see larger proportional rises. - 6.8 The difference in the growth in different groups within the population can be accounted for by much of the uplift to housing numbers being projected among the younger and working-age population.
+Equivalent tables for Cambridge and South Cambridgeshire can be found in Appendix C.